stays grounded in the home pantry bins

 - Introduced

-A small, reddish-brown darkling beetle, three to four millimetres long, with a flattened body that allows it to squeeze through the tiniest gaps in packaging.
-It gets its name not from its own mental state but from the confusion it caused early scientists who struggled to tell it apart from the nearly identical rust-red flour beetle.
+A small, reddish-brown darkling beetle.
+Three to four millimetres long.
+It has a flattened body that allows it to squeeze through the tiniest gaps in packaging.
+It gets its name not from its own mental state.
+It comes from the confusion it caused early scientists.
+They struggled to tell it apart from the nearly identical rust-red flour beetle.

 This beetle cannot fly.
-Its wings are present but non-functional, a trait that marks it as a specialist in stored products.
-In the wild, its ancestors lived under bark, feeding on fungi and decaying wood.
+Its wings are present but non-functional.
+This trait marks it as a specialist in stored products.
+In the wild, its ancestors lived under bark.
+They fed on fungi and decaying wood.
 But the confused flour beetle found a better niche.
-It followed humans into their grain stores, their mills, their bakeries and their pantries.
+It followed humans into their grain stores.
+Their mills.
+Their bakeries.
+Their pantries.
 It traded the hazards of the forest for the abundance of the larder.

 Females lay hundreds of tiny white eggs directly into flour or grain.
-The larvae hatch within days, pale, slender grubs that feed on the same material.
-They grow slowly, moulting several times, and can complete their development in a single bag of flour.
-Because the adults live for up to a year, populations can build over multiple generations without ever leaving their food source.
+The larvae hatch within days.
+They are pale, slender grubs.
+They feed on the same material.
+They grow slowly.
+They moult several times.
+They can complete their development in a single bag of flour.
+Because the adults live for up to a year, populations can build over multiple generations.
+They never leave their food source.

 The confused flour beetle is a quiet contaminator.
-It does not bite, sting or spread disease.
-But it produces quinones, chemical compounds that give infested flour a sharp, unpleasant odour and taste.
+It does not bite.
+It does not sting.
+It does not spread disease.
+But it produces quinones.
+These are chemical compounds that give infested flour a sharp, unpleasant odour and taste.
 A heavy infestation can ruin thousands of dollars worth of product.
-Bakeries and mills use integrated pest management to keep populations in check, but the beetle is persistent.
+Bakeries and mills use integrated pest management to keep populations in check.
+The beetle is persistent.

-In New Zealand, the confused flour beetle arrived with European settlers, hidden in grain shipments.
-It is now common throughout the country, found in every urban area, every food warehouse, every home with a neglected bag of flour in the back of the cupboard.
-It is a permanent resident of our food system, a small, flightless beetle that has crossed oceans without wings.
+In New Zealand, the confused flour beetle arrived with European settlers.
+It was hidden in grain shipments.
+It is now common throughout the country.
+Found in every urban area.
+Every food warehouse.
+Every home with a neglected bag of flour in the back of the cupboard.
+It is a permanent resident of our food system.
+A small, flightless beetle that has crossed oceans without wings.

 To find a confused flour beetle in your pantry is to be reminded that even the most mundane environments are sites of complex biological stories.
 The beetle does not care about your housekeeping.
 It only cares about the flour.